These are the latest spy shots of a prototype for Land Rover’s new Discovery.

 The new Discovery is designed around Land Rover’s aluminum platform currently found in the Range Rover and Range Rover Sport SUVs.
 Known as the Premium Lightweight Architecture (PLA), the platform will ensure the vehicle is much lighter than the LR4, making it more fuel efficient and easier to handle.

 2018 Land Rover Discovery spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

 With the smaller Discovery Sport going after the BMW X3 and Mercedes-Benz GLC, the new Discovery will target the larger X5 and GLE from the German automakers.
-To stand out from the crowd, the Land Rover is expected to come with seven seats as standard, plus the off-road prowess the current LR4 is renowned for.
+To stand out from the crowd, the Land Rover is expected to come with seven seats as standard, along with the off-road prowess the LR4 is renowned for.